Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Keep in mind though that email folders created inside your desktop email client will not be visible if you access your Windows Live Hotmail account from a browser somewhere else (at work, at a hotel, etc.)

-Seen in the screenshot above, connecting an iPhone or iPod touch to your Hotmail.com account will only display a single inbox folder, since POP3, and not IMAP, is used to setup the email account.
+Seen in the screenshot above, setting up Hotmail on an iPhone or iPod touch will only display a single inbox folder, since POP3, and not IMAP, is used to setup the email account.
 You can still read and reply to your emails, but without IMAP support, you cannot file your emails, or open emails currently stored inside Hotmail's standard folders and custom folders - what are essentially IMAP folders.

 Windows Live Mail is a free, full-featured email program created by Microsoft, and downloadable for Windows XP, Windows Vista, and Windows 7 users (plus the equivalent Windows server editions).
 Although Hotmail does not support IMAP, Windows Live Mail connects to your Hotmail account in a special way, simply using HTTP (a non-email protocol).
 Using Windows Live Mail allows you to use Hotmail as an IMAP email service, without any limitation.
 See how you can setup your Hotmail account in Windows Live Mail.